fuminoritanizawa/webpage/content/authors/admin/_index.md

 #    institution: Massachusetts Institute of Technology
 #    year: 2008

+# intro ver archive
+# Fumi is an undergraduate student majoring in Computational Biology at Harvey Mudd College in California.
+He is particularly interested in both molecular and evolutionary genetics.

+# Fumi has experienced <a href="#experience">research projects</a> in molecular genetics, evolutionary development, and behavioral biology at the National University of Singapore with Professor <a href="https://lepdata.org/monteiro/">Antonia Monteiro</a>, Shizuoka University with Professor <a href="https://green.shizuoka.ac.jp/staff_en/166/">Hiroyuki Takemoto</a>, and Harvey Mudd College with Professor <a href="https://www.hmc.edu/biology/faculty-staff/jae-hur/">Jae Hur</a>. (<a href="#featured">Publications</a>)

+# Born in Japan and raised in Tokyo, London, and Los Angeles, Fumi is culturally adaptable and fluent in both English and Japanese.
+He considers himself to be passionate, adaptable, and patient.
+In his free time, he enjoys going to the gym, drinking coffee, and <a href="#slider">scuba diving</a>.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the